ebrasha/Abdal-Admin-Finder/README.md

 ## Reporting Issues

 If you are facing a configuration issue or something is not working as you expected to be, please use the **Abdal.Group@Gmail.Com** or **Prof.Shafiei@Gmail.com** .
 Issues on GitLab are also welcomed.

+## ⚠️ Legal disclaimer ⚠️

+Usage of Abdal Admin Finder for attacking targets without prior mutual consent is illegal.
+It's the end user's responsibility to obey all applicable local, state and federal laws.
+Developers assume no liability and are not responsible for any misuse or damage caused by this program.